Audrey1999/CodonAttGen/README.md

 # CodonAttGen
 ## Overview
 Repository for the application of CodonAttGen.
-Messenger RNA (mRNA)-based vaccines have been demonstrated as a promising technology for preventing viral infections due to their safety, rapid production, high potency, and ease of industrialization.
-There are still some challenges faced by mRNA vaccine design, one of which is how to optimize the coding sequence (CDS) of mRNA to improve its translation efficiency.
-Here, we proposed a codon attention mechanism to represent codon selection probabilities for each amino acid of the inputted protein, and then based on attention mechanism we developed a deep learning method called CodonAttGen for CDS optimization, which was specifically designed to learn the long-term dependencies both in the amino acid and the codon sequences.
+Messenger RNA-based vaccines have been widely used for viral prevention due to good safety and scalable production.
+Precise modeling and generation of human CDS sequences helps reveal the intrinsic codon usage rules of human transcripts.
+Traditional sequence modeling methods rely on empirical statistical features or fail to capture long-range sequence dependencies and fine-grained codon-level interactions.
+This work develops a deep learning framework for native human CDS sequence generation.

 ![Figure](Figure.png)